poult-lab/daily-word/english_words_ learning.md

 04.devise /dɪˈvaɪz/

-[v] A new system has been devised to control traffic in the city.
+[v] A new system has been devised to control traffic in the city./We also devised an evaluation metric that considered the costs of screening, diagnosis, misdiagnosis, and treatment, allowing us to investigate the benefits of algorithmic diagnostic screening and facilitate the development of more clinically relevant algorithms.

 "to invent sth new or a new way of doing sth"